MicrosoftLearning/Administer-and-Secure-agents-with-Microsoft-Agent-365/Instructions/Labs/02-data-protection-compliance.md

        - **Description**: Test for internal doc for A365 labs
 1. On the Review and finish page, select **Submit**.
 1. **Outcome**: You have created a sensitivity label.
-**Note**: The sensitivity may take up 24 hours to apply.
+**Note**: The sensitivity label may take up 24 hours to apply.
 The recomendation is to move on to the next task after 24 hours has passed.

 ## Task 2: Apply a DLP Policy